-Known also for its place in International Soccer Competition, the Coliseum has been the site of many memorable matches.
-The all-time Coliseum (as well as National) attendance record for a soccer match was set on August 6, 2006, as 92,650 fans turned out to see a double-header featuring Chivas vs. Barcelona and Chivas USA vs. the New England Revolution.
-The crowd eclipsed the previous mark of 91,585, set in 1999 as Mexico took on Argentina
+Known also for its place in International Soccer Competition, the LA Coliseum has been the site of many memorable matches.
+The all-time LA Coliseum (as well as National) attendance record for a soccer game was set on July 26, 2017, as 93,098 fans turned out for a match between Manchester City and Real Madrid.
+The crowd eclipsed the previous mark of 92,650 fans attending a double-header featuring Chivas vs. Barcelona and Chivas USA vs. the New England Revolution on August 6, 2006.

 Prior to the 2011 USC Football Season, a new, state of the art video-board was added to the west side of the LA Coliseum.
 Manufactured by Daktronics and featuring outstanding 15mm resolution and measuring an imposing 150 feet wide by 40 feet high, the board ranks as the second largest in all of college football.

 In the months leading up to the 2008 USC Football Season, the LA Coliseum also underwent a series of several substantial renovations.
 A new, state of the art, full color LED videoboard was installed in place of the existing display.
 Manufactured by Optec and featuring outstanding 16mm resolution, the new video board can display in High Definition, and offers vastly improved clarity and brightness, offering a clear, realistic picture even when in direct sunlight.
 At the west end of the LA Coliseum, another LED videoboard, measuring 45' x 5', has replaced the previous scoreboard structure, allowing for larger graphics, and the ability to carry a video feed.